KxSystems/docs/docs/wp/data-loaders/index.md

 : managed by holding back files from ingestion in scenarios where available free memory is below a certain threshold

-This dynamic method of allocation allows for each slave to be optimally utilized, improving the speed of ingestion and utilizing the advantage of concurrent writes to its fullest.
+This dynamic method of allocation allows for each worker to be optimally utilized, improving the speed of ingestion and utilizing the advantage of concurrent writes to its fullest.
 It will also act as protection for server memory resources e.g. spikes in batch data volumes due to economic events will be accounted for and loading will be throttled if necessary to ensure ingestion does not impact the rest of the system.

 The following section has an example of a dynamic approach.